shcorya/distributed-workers/README.md

 ```

 #### Manager Node
 In our setup, the Docker Swarm manager will be the only stateful node.
-It will be used to coordinate the swarm workers in addition to holding both the beastalkd
+It will be used to coordinate the swarm workers in addition to holding both the beanstalkd
 queue and MongoDB data.

 One the manager node, initalize the swarm: